FarronF/limerick-council-meetings/meetings/2022/04/21-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 20th January 2022.md

 Bruree and Ballylanders, and requested that the Drugs officer speak with 5th and 6th years in

-Secondary school regarding the dangers of substance use and misuse.--- 4
+Secondary school regarding the dangers of substance use and misuse.
+---
+4

 Superintendent Reidy confirmed that Garda Mark O’Mahoney has visited all schools in the